Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 IECEx and APEX Ratings for Hazardous Locations

-IECEx and ATEX ratings for hazardous locations.
-The International Electrotechnical Commission established the IECEx certification system to internationally assure safety compliance of equipment and enclosures used in hazardous locations.
-IECEx is based on the IEC 60079 standard for enclosures hazardous areas.
+IECEx and ATEX ratings address hazardous locations with their respective certification systems.
+The IECEx certification system, established by the International Electrotechnical Commission, ensures international safety compliance for equipment and enclosures used in hazardous environments.
+It is based on the IEC 60079 standard for hazardous area enclosures.

-ATEX certifications are based on European Union (EU) standards, the EU ATEX Directive.
-They are only applicable for enclosures or equipment sold and used in the European Union.
-ATEX designations define requirements of safe enclosures for hazardous areas containing flammable liquids, vapors, gases, or combustible clouds of dust.
-ATEX certification applies to electrical and mechanical equipment used on the surface, below the ground, and on fixed offshore installations.
+ATEX certifications, on the other hand, are based on the European Union (EU) standards under the EU ATEX Directive.
+These certifications are applicable solely within the European Union and define the safety requirements for enclosures and equipment in hazardous areas with flammable liquids, vapors, gases, or combustible dust.
+ATEX certification covers electrical and mechanical equipment used on the surface, underground, and on fixed offshore installations.

 EMI RFI Shielding Ratings

-There are a variety of different standards and organizations provide schemes to designate or rate shielding for electromagnetic and radio frequency interference:
+Various standards and organizations offer schemes to designate or rate shielding for electromagnetic and radio frequency interference:

 TEMPEST - Telecommunications Electronics Materials Protected from Emanating Spurious Transmissions) - U.S. National Security Agency specification and NATO certification scheme concerning leaking electromagnetic emanations.